codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/deploy-to-tomcat-via-scp.md

 1. A [git-clone]({{$site.baseurl}}/docs/codefresh-yaml/steps/git-clone/) step that clones the main repository
 2. A [freestyle step]($$site.baseurl}}/docs/codefresh-yaml/steps/freestyle/) that installs the dependencies via Maven and packages our war file
-3. A freestyle step that transfers our application via scp to a Tomcat server
+3. A freestyle step that transfers our application via scp to a Tomcat server.
+Note that you will need to change the listed environment variables accordingly, either through the YAML itself, or through your pipeline settings:

+{% include image.html
+lightbox="true"
+file="/images/examples/deployments/scp-variables.png"
+url="/images/examples/deployments/scp-variables.png"
+alt="Pipeline variables"
+caption="Pipeline variables"
+max-width="100%"
+%}

 ## What to Read Next